How to Encourage Your Child to Make Friends at Summer Camp

 YMCA summer camps enroll campers from a cross-section of area schools, giving your kids the chance to expand their social circle beyond the faces they see around the neighborhood and during the school year.
 Even if your child already knows some people at summer camp, it is still an excellent opportunity to practice the life skill of making new friends.

 YMCA camp counselors are all well equipped with activities and tools to help break the ice.
-“There will be games done in small groups to help children learn each other’s names, learn about a shared interest and get to know each other,” says Mark Hoy, Camp Director at the West Chester Area YMCA.
+Staff run games in small groups to help children learn each other's names, learn about shared interests and get to know each other.

-But before camp even starts, parents can begin preparing their children.
-Here are a few suggestions that can help your kids get ready to meet new people and make new friends.
+Even before camp begins families can begin preparing their children for the new experience.
+Here are a few suggestions that can ease anxiety and help prepare your child to make new friends at summer camp.

 Keep it Positive

 Everyone who is starting summer camp will be experiencing something new.
 Whether it’s a new activity or just new faces, kids may have some “jitters” about getting started.
-Parents can help their children relax by showing a positive attitude and letting them know how excited they are for them to attend camp and helping their child to find an aspect of camp they are excited for too.
+Parents can help their children relax by showing a positive attitude, letting them know how excited they are for them to attend camp and helping their child to find an aspect of camp they are excited for too.

 Get the Lay of the Land